data-edu/data-science-in-education/_book/16-teaching-data-science.md

 educators who aim to be aware and intentional about teaching students from backgrounds other than their own.

 ## 3\.
-General strategies related to teaching and learning
+General Strategies Related to Teaching and Learning

 The National Academy of Science commissioned a report, *How People Learn* [@nrc2000], that aimed to summarize research from the educational psychology